svtk/kotlin-swift-interopedia/docs/classes/Abstract class.md

 ## Abstract class

-TL;DR: IDE has no hints to override abstract methods.
+IDE has no hints to override abstract methods.

 ### Explanations